Air Conditioner Repair Checklist

 Hold the filter up to your light fixture.
 If you see a lot of dust, you certainly should get a new one.

 4 Tips on Cleaning Your Air Conditioning System

 Brush, vegetation and shrubbery can obstruct your condensing equipment.
 This may reduce its airflow, impact its energy efficiency and impact your comfort.
 Here’s a way you can get your system running well again.

 - Shut off power completely at the breaker or external lever.

 - Get rid of plant waste around the equipment.
 Once you’ve removed larger refuse within a two-foot area, you can use a soft brush or vacuum to gingerly clean the unit’s fins.
-Bent fins can also hurt effectiveness, so you can attempt to reshape them with a blunt knife.
+Bent fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Don’t get moisture on the fan motor.

 - Turn on the power.